KristofferTroncoso/rheastagram/src/kanban.md

 * add a pic rotation program component? its an exif issue.
     * thing is the problem is on the phone camera itself. even facebook mobile website has the same issue.
 Looks like they solve it by just using a native app.
+* explore/try out fetch api or some apollo or urql stuff instead of amazon's API and graphqlOperation
 * test and experiment graphql client. is the API module from aws-amplify needed?
     * can we do vanilla fetch or apollo?
     * Ok so it might be harder than i thought (with native fetch)..
 Like there's authentication and other